zmoukit/github-leader-board-api/README.md

 ## CI / CD

-Set up a GitHub Action that triggers on a push to the `master` or `preprod` branches.
+Set up a GitHub Action that triggers on a push to the `master` or `preprod` branch

 ## Responses Example